Paige Smith (artist)

-Paige Smith (born April 27, 1982), known professionally as "A Common Name", is an American visual artist, graphic and product designer living in Los Angeles.
-Smith has been critically regarded for her commercial installations and international street art project, Urban Geode.
+Paige Smith, known professionally as "A Common Name", is an American visual artist, graphic and product designer living in Los Angeles.
+Smith has been critically regarded for her commercial installations and international street art project, "Urban Geode".

 Background

 Smith grew up in Texas and earned her BFA in Design Communications at Texas Tech University.
 After graduation, she moved to San Francisco and worked in graphic design, building marketing materials and branding strategies for corporate clients.

-Street Art & ‘Urban Geode’
+Street art and "Urban Geode"

 Smith is best known for creating "Urban Geode," a series of geode-like sculptures made of paper or resin, which she installs in urban settings.
 The project began in 2011 when Smith came across a photograph of an amethyst that she was inspired to recreate out of paper.
 Noting the increasing prevalence of murals on the streets of Los Angeles, Smith was moved to put her artwork on the streets as well.
 For her first piece, Smith found a building with a chipped brick within her community of the Historical Arts District.
 She realized the shape of the missing brick was the perfect fit for her geode sculpture and created a customized mold to fit inside.

 One unusual aspect of "Urban Geode" is it is often found in unconventional locations.
 Harriet Williams of The Huffingpost Post UK reports: "Paige Smith’s Urban Geode project fills up the cracks and decayed spaces of Los Angeles...".
 Since first installation in Los Angeles, Smith has refined her "Urban Geode" project and put up installations in various urban settings around the world, including locations in Spain, Bali, Turkey, Dubai and the United States.

-Smith’s work has received critical support and has been featured in print art books, online forums and traditional press sources including: LA Canvas, Angeleno magazine, The Huffington Post, and the Los Angeles Times.
+Smith's work has received critical support and has been featured in print art books, online forums and traditional press sources including: LA Canvas, Angeleno magazine, The Huffington Post, and the Los Angeles Times.